alcohol/composer-stub-package/README.md

 ## sample project composer.json

-You can use the following `composer.json` to use the hosted packaged:
+You can use the following `composer.json` to use the hosted package:

 ```json
 {